What is the Land Mobility Service?

 Download the 2023 Land Mobility Booklet >>

 The service is registered with the CRO and Revenue as a not-for-profit Designated Activity Company, Macra Land Mobility Services DAC.
-This company is 100% owned by Macra na Feirme and has its registered and administration office in the Irish Farm Centre Bluebell Dublin 12.
-The company is controlled by a Board comprising a chairperson, 5 Macra and regulatory nominees, 3 agri industry nominees, and 3 others.
+This company is 100% Macra na Feirme owned and its registered and administrative office is in the Irish Farm Centre Bluebell Dublin 12.
+A board comprising a chairperson, 5 Macra and regulatory nominees, 3 agricultural industry nominees, and 3 others controls the company.